aleproust/react-boilerplate/README.md

-# React boiler plate with navigation menu
+# React boilerplate with navigation menu